 Why do workers in Ghana change their jobs?
 Which economic, sociocultural, and other aspects are the determiners?
 The project investigates the forms and causes of labour turnover in the industrial clusters in Ghana.
 Our empirical focus includes the food processing sector, textile, automobile manufacturing and other fields.
-These are part of the initiative “Training and Employment in Africa” and the “Marshall Plan with Africa”, which emerged from the G20 Africa Partnership, and are funded by the German Federal Ministry for Economic Cooperation and Development.
+These are part of the initiative “Decent Work for a Just Transition” and the “Marshall Plan with Africa”, which emerged from the G20 Africa Partnership, and are funded by the German Federal Ministry for Economic Cooperation and Development.

 The project explores the forms and causes of fluctuation of labour involved in the Special Initiative Training and Job Creation in the food processing, textiles, automotive and other sectors in Ghana.
 The project examines the reasons for job abandonment and absenteeism.
 It also proposes measures to counteract the frequent turnover of employees.

 In this way, the project pursues two goals: First of all, it contributes to a better sociological understanding of the forms of turnover and absenteeism in contemporary African societies.
 It contributes to their explanation and thus to sociological theorizing about the relationship between life courses and labour market structures.
 Secondly, it supports the efforts of the Special Initiative "Decent Work for a Just Transition" to build up better training and employment conditions in selected African countries within the framework of the G20 "Compact with Africa".

 To this end, the project develops proposals for action based on empirical research.
 The results of the research will provide practical guidelines for action to reduce fluctuation and absenteeism, their economic consequential costs and other negative social effects.
 Moreover, they are supposed to strengthen sustainable economic development processes in African partner countries as a whole.